 Elections and terms of office Directors are elected individually for staggered three-year terms.
 They are required to retire at the first annual general meeting of shareholders after reaching the age of 70.
 The articles of association place no other restrictions on tenure.
-Claude R. Cornaz, Kurt E. Siegenthaler and Heinrich Spoerry were re-elected to the board last year.
-Two directors, Kurt E. Siegenthaler and Erwin Stoller, left the board on 31 August 2009.
-The board elected Thomas W. Hauser as the new chairman from September 2009 and Rolf Broglie as deputy chairman, nominated to serve as chairman from the annual general meeting on 15 April 2010.
+Thomas W. Bechtler, Rolf Broglie and Anita Hauser were re-elected to the board last year.
+The board elected Rolf Broglie as chairman and Thomas W. Hauser as deputy chairman to serve from the annual general meeting on 15 April 2010.